4d/docs/website/translated_docs/pt/API/SystemWorkerClass.md

 #### Descrição

-The `.timeout` property <!-- REF #SystemWorkerClass.timeout.Summary -->contains the duration in seconds before the external process will be killed if it is still alive<!-- END REF -->.
+The `.timeout` property<!-- REF #SystemWorkerClass.timeout.
+Summary -->contains the duration in seconds before the external process will be killed if it is still alive<!-- END REF -->.

 Essa propriedade é**apenas leitura**.